 - California Vehicle Code Section 23140: Under 21 DUI With Blood Alcohol Content Between 0.05-0.07 Percent

 - California Vehicle Code Section 23152(b): Driving With A Blood Alcohol Content Of 0.08 Percent Or Higher

-A criminal defense lawyer may need to work with a toxicologist to prove that a driver was no longer impaired when operating a vehicle, despite the presence of drugs in the driver’s blood work.
+A criminal defense lawyer may need to work with a toxicologist to prove that a driver was no longer impaired when operating a vehicle, despite the drugs in the driver’s blood work.
 Get the help you need to handle court charges related to VC 21352(f) today.

-Driving Under the Influence of Drugs: Examples
+Examples of Driving Under the Influence of Drugs

 Police officers pull over a man after he runs a red light and swerves across the road.
 After calling out a DRE, it is determined that the man is probably under the influence of drugs.
-He is arrested and his blood is tested, revealing that he is under the influence of marijuana.
+He is arrested, and his blood is tested, revealing that he is under the influence of marijuana.
 He could be charged with driving under the influence of drugs.